-During fiscal years 2019 and 2018, certain investment managers, on behalf of the Group Trust, entered into forward foreign exchange contracts as permitted by guidelines established by the Board.
-DPFP's staff monitors guidelines and compliance.
+During fiscal years 2020 and 2019, certain investment managers, on behalf of the Group Trust, entered into forward foreign exchange contracts as permitted by guidelines established by the Board.
 A currency forward is a contractual agreement between two parties to pay or receive specific amounts of foreign currency at a future date in exchange for another currency at an agreed upon exchange rate.
 Forward commitments are not standardized and carry credit risk due to possible nonperformance by one of the counterparties.
 The maximum potential loss is the aggregate face value in US dollars at the time the contract was entered into.
 Forwards are usually traded over-the-counter.
 These transactions are initiated in order to hedge risks from exposure to foreign currency rate fluctuation and to facilitate trade settlement of foreign security transactions.
 Forwards carry market risk resulting from adverse fluctuations in foreign exchange rates.
 Recognition of realized gain or loss depends on whether the currency exchange rate has moved favorably or unfavorably to the contract holder upon termination of the contract.
 Prior to termination of the contract, the Group Trust records the unrealized currency translation gain or loss based on the applicable forward exchange rates.
 Forward currency contracts are considered derivative financial instruments and are reported at fair value.

-The fair value and notional amounts of derivative instruments outstanding at December 31, 2019 and 2018, classified by type, and the changes in fair value of such derivative instruments for the year then ended are as follows (in thousands):
+The fair value and notional amounts of derivative instruments outstanding at December 31, 2020 and 2019, classified by type, and the changes in fair value of such derivative instruments for the year then ended are as follows (in thousands):

-December 31, 2019 Change in Fair Value Fair Value Notional Value Currency forwards \$ 923 \$ 652 \$ 105,365 December 31, 2018 Change in Fair Value Fair Value Notional Value Currency forwards \$ (406) \$ (271) \$ 66,729
+December 31, 2020 Change in Fair Value Fair Value Notional Value Currency forwards \$ (949) \$ (297) \$ 18,418 December 31, 2019 Change in Fair Value Fair Value Notional Value Currency forwards \$ 923 \$ 652 \$ 105,365